neuralinfo/Assignments/Assignment3.md

 ##Tasks  ##

+For those of you that didn't store all the *metadata* for tweets associated with the #NBAFinals2015 hashtag and the tweets  associated with the #Warriors hashtag in the assginment 2, you may find very few tweets with those hashtags now.
+In that case, you can use two different *related* hashtags about a more current event to ensure you get a good amount of data and use that corpus for the rest of the assignment.
+Make sure, you indicate these changes in your readme file as part of your submission if you decide to do so.

 Note: When you start working on the data acquistion parts, make sure you look at part 2.3 which also requires data pulls and plan accordingly.

 ## 1-Storing Tasks ##